 Launchpad: Beloved Revolutionary Sweetheart, by Beatriz Hausner —49th Shelf

 Beatriz Hausner has published several poetry collections, including The Wardrobe Mistress, Sew Him Up, and Enter the Raccoon.
 Selected poems and chapbooks of hers have been published internationally and translated into several languages.
 Hausner is a respected historian and translator of Latin American Surrealism, with recent essays published in The International Encyclopedia of Surrealism in 2019.
 Her translations of César Moro, the poets of Mandrágora, as well as essays and fiction by legends like Aldo Pellegrini and Eugenio Granell have exerted an important influence on her work.
-Hausner’s history of advocacy in Canadian literary culture is also well known: she has worked as a literary programmer in Toronto, her hometown, and was Chair of the Public Lending Right Commission.
+Hausner’s history of advocacy in Canadian literary culture is also well known: she has worked as a literary programmer and was Chair of the Public Lending Right Commission.
 She is currently President of the Literary Translators’ Association of Canada, a position she held twice before.
 Hausner was born in Santiago, Chile, and came to Canada with her family as a teenager.
 She now lives in Toronto.